Metropolis of Moldavia and Bukovina: History

 The Metropolis of Moldavia was set up in 1386 and recognized in 1401 by the Ecumenical Patriarchate of Constantinople as the Metropolis of Moldo-Wallachia.
+It had jurisdiction over all eparchies in the Principality of Moldavia.

+In 1774, the Habsburg Monarchy annexed Bukovina, and by 1782 local bishop of Rădăuți transferred his seat to Chernivtsi.
+Already in 1783, he was detached from the ecclesiastical jurisdiction of the Metropolitan of Moldavia and transferred to the jurisdiction of the Metropolitanate of Karlovci.

-It then united, in 1872, with the Metropolis of Ungro-Wallachia to form the Romanian Orthodox Church.
+In 1872, the Metropolis of Moldavia united with the Metropolis of Ungro-Wallachia to form the Romanian Orthodox Church.

 Administration and structure

 The church is headed by the Archbishop of Iași and Metropolitan of Moldavia and Bucovina, Teofan Savu.

 It is divided into three archdioceses and one diocese.